geomen888/investment-portfolio/README.md

-# Investment-portfolio Dashboard: Administrative Dashboard for Contrary
+# Demo Version of Investment-portfolio Dashboard: Administrative Dashboard for Contrary

-The **Investment Dashboard** is an administrative tool designed to help to understand our portfolio.
+The **Investment Dashboard** is an administrative tool designed to help to understand our portfolio (demo version).
 The dashboard presents users with three primary views:
-- **Companies canditates for investment :** Displayed in table format, showcasing companies with option to ADD and UPDATE the Company entity.
+- **Investments table :** Displayed in table format, showcasing our investments with option to ADD and UPDATE the Investment entity accourding the company.
 - **Chart of investment :** Shows real investments.
-- **Companies that got investments:** Displayed in a table format, allowing users to review investment amounts, curent statuses and other information.
+- **Companies that got or pretend for investments:** Displayed in a table format, allowing users to review investment amounts, curent statuses and other information.

+There are froms builded in the both tables.
+Please be accurate in adding and updating data, there no instaled form validators.
+It could be added afterward.

 The docker-compose.yaml has beckend, frontend services and besides testing and seed (add 80 items records) services.